mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 stop the last few ‘leakers’ with point-defence fire.

-Defence against a large missile salvo might therefore take place in several stages – interception by area- defence missiles, interception by dogfight missiles and finally point-defence fire.
+Defence against a large missile salvo might therefore take place in several stages – interception by area-defence missiles, interception by dogfight missiles and finally point-defence fire.
 An escorting ship can provide point-defence fire for its charge with beam weapons and can, of course, engage incoming missiles with